tailhook/bulk/README.rst

 Bulk is a super-simple packaging utility.
 It's similar to fpm_ but implemented in rust.

+It does three things for you:

-All it can is package a directory of files into deb package.
-And it can build a debian repository from a list of packages.
+* Makes directory of files into deb package
+* Maintains a number of repos (stable, testing...) from list of packages
+* Updates your version numbers

 .. _fpm: https://github.com/jordansissel/fpm

-:Status: Proof of Concept
+:Status: Alpha

 Why?